Donald Trump Once Asked Emma Thompson Out

 It’s a known fact that before Melania was in the picture, Donald Trump had a thing for beautiful women.
 And once upon a time Trump had a thing for actress Emma Thompson.

-“I was doing a film called Primary Colours with John Travolta in Hollywood and I was in my trailer and it was on the Universal lot,” she said.
-Primary Colours was a political-comedy directed by Mike Nichols, based on the story of Bill Clinton’s campaign in 1992.
+“I was doing a film called Primary Colors with John Travolta in Hollywood and I was in my trailer and it was on the Universal lot,” she said.
+Primary Colors was a political-comedy directed by Mike Nichols, based on the story of Bill Clinton’s campaign in 1992.
 The film was released in 1998.

 Advertisement